devopshq/crosspm/docs/README.md

       --output=FILE                        Output file name (required if --out_format is not stdout) --output-template=FILE               Template path, e.g. nuget.packages.config.j2 (required if --out_format=jinja)
       --no-fails                           Ignore fails config if possible.
-      --recursive                          Process all packages recursively to find and lock all dependencies --prefer-local                       Do not search package if exist in cache
+      --recursive=VALUE                    Process all packages recursively to find and lock all dependencies --prefer-local                       Do not search package if exist in cache
 ```